Myles Straw Player Props: Guardians vs. Rangers

-Friday, Myles Straw and the Cleveland Guardians play the Texas Rangers and Jon Gray, with the first pitch at 8:05 PM ET.
+Myles Straw is available when the Cleveland Guardians battle Andrew Heaney and the Texas Rangers at Globe Life Field Saturday at 4:05 PM ET.

-In his last action (on July 9 against the Royals) he went 0-for-3.
+In his most recent action (on July 9 against the Royals) he went 0-for-3.

 Myles Straw Game Info & Props vs. the Rangers